-If you are a diabetic and you’re looking to adopt the Paleo diet, it’s important to first consult your health practitioner.
+If you’re a diabetic, and you’re looking to adopt the Paleo diet, it’s important to first consult your health practitioner.

 “You know they say 80 percent of losing weight is what you eat, and 20 percent is exercise?
 I have 20 percent covered.”
 Davis explained to PopCulture, “If I have to be at work at five a.m, I will get up at three and work out.
 I run, I do weights.
 I’m very toned.
 I’m like every other woman.
 I’d love to be 10 pounds or 20 pounds lighter.
 If I’m not, I’m OK with that, too.
 I’m good as long as I’m healthy.”

 And how does she keep fit?
 By regularly hopping on the treadmill all whilst listening to her favorite songs.
 Just like running on a trail, jumping on the treadmill for 45 minutes provides a host of benefits.
 This includes burnt calories, improved endurance, better sleep, and even improved cholesterol levels.

 Additionally, Davis also revealed that on the rare chance that she exercises with weights, she opts for kettlebells.
 These ball-shaped iron weights can help to boost one’s endurance, as well as improve both posture and flexibility.

 Viola Davis revealed to WebMD that one of her favorite luxuries is the ability to squeeze in a massage.
 Whilst some may only view it as a pampering session, getting a regular massage can serve to improve your health.

 In addition to helping you unwind, a full body massage can help to boost your skin health, detox your lymphatic system, improve blood flow and even encourage digestive health.